Railroad Access and Hampton Roads Shipping Terminals

 The Portsmouth and Roanoke Railroad (red line, above) built the first track to bring freight and passengers to Portsmouth, extending the Western Branch Railway from Drivers.
 It connected to the Roanoke River at Weldon in 1837.
 Tobacco and other products being floated down the river no longer had to take the slower route via the Dismal Swamp Canal, and had an alternative to the Petersburg Railroad connection which had reached Weldon in 1933.
 In fierce competition between the wo railroads, the Portsmouth and Roanoke Railroad was forced into bankruptcy.
 It was reorganized in 1846 as the Seaboard and Roanoke Railroad, and in 1900 was formally merged into the Seaboard Air Line.

-The Norfolk and Petersburg Railroad (yellow line, above) was completed in 1858, after overcoming resistance by Petersburg and Richmond business leaders to getting a charter and financing. it became part of the Atlantic, Mississippi and Ohio Railroad after he Civil War, and in 1881 was incorporated into the Norfolk and Western Railroad.
+The Norfolk and Petersburg Railroad (yellow line, above) was completed in 1858, after overcoming resistance by Petersburg and Richmond business leaders to getting a charter and financing. it became part of the Atlantic, Mississippi and Ohio Railroad after the Civil War, and in 1881 was incorporated into the Norfolk and Western Railroad.

 In 1890, the Norfolk & Carolina Railroad (green line, above) connected the interior of North Carolina via Tarboro, rather than Weldon, to shipping piers at Pinners Point on the Elizabeth River.
-Similarly, the Suffolk & Carolina Railway (purple line, above) brought wood from Carolina's Coastal Plain to Suffolk's mills and other agricultural products to Chesapeake Bay ports
+Similarly, the Suffolk & Carolina Railway (purple line, above) brought wood from Carolina's Coastal Plain to Suffolk's mills and other agricultural products to Chesapeake Bay ports.

 The Atlantic and Danville Railroad (blue line, above) intercepted the Roanoke River trade much further upstream from Weldon.
 It paralleled the Virginia-Carolina border west to Emporia and ultimately reached Danville in 1891.
 After gouing through bankruptcy in 1894 and being renamed the Atlantic and Danville Railway, it was leased by the Southern Railway in 1899.